xiaxi626/epub-study/README.md

 The epubcheck folder holds the epubcheck batch code.

 The tips folder stores documentation of some tips and tricks.
+(See the reademe document for details)